Genre - The Difference Between a Symphony and a Song

 Sub-genres are often defined in terms of style.
 For example, the genre of song has sub-genres such as rock song, polyphonic song, musical theater song, hymn, and so on.
 Another example is the relationship between opera and rock opera.

 An opera could be defined broadly as a theatrical presentation (a play) in which the characters' lines are sung rather than spoken.
 The vocal style used in historical opera reflects the fact that before electronic amplification voices had to be big and loud so they could be heard in a large concert hall over the orchestra used to accompany them.
-A rock opera is simply an opera (sung play) that uses the style and instruments of rock music.
+A rock opera is simply an opera that uses the style and instruments of rock music.
 Examples of rock operas are Rent by Jonathan Larson, Tommy by The Who, and Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice.
-The term 'rock opera' is sometimes used as a synonym for 'concept album' (such as My Chemical Romance's The Black Parade, The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band, or Pink Floyd's The Wall), but only those with a clear narrative (a storyline with characters and events) that is told completely in song (no spoken lines) should be called rock operas.
+The term 'rock opera' is sometimes applied to rock albums with elements of theater such as My Chemical Romance's The Black Parade, The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band, or Pink Floyd's The Wall.
+But albums such a these lack a clear narrative (a storyline with characters and events), so the term 'concept album' is better suited to them.